Marcus Cable Associates, LP, v. Krohn

 This Joint Use Agreement only allowed Marcus Cable to attach its lines “to the extent [Hill County Electric] may lawfully do so.”
 In other words, if the easements held by Hill County Electric could be read to include cable TV lines, then Marcus Cable could use Hill County’s poles and easements and string up their lines; if not, Marcus Cable would have to buy an easement from the landowner across whose land they wanted to string their lines.
 It’s all about the money.

 The easement agreement at issue had been given to Hill County Electric by H.W. and Ruth Curtis, in 1939.
-This easement transferred with the land through successive owners, to include the Krohns.
+This easement was transferred with the land through successive owners, including the Krohn's.
 It gave Hill County Electric the easement for the purpose of constructing and maintaining “an electric transmission or distribution line or system.”

 Thus, a television cable is within the exact words of the easement granted.
 Furthermore, television cables are nearly indistinguishable when laid right next to each other, especially many yards up in the air on a utility pole.
 And that argument got exactly one vote in the Texas Supreme Court.